 Foreigners can apply to English-speaking groups.
 You can apply for a polytechnic joint application, which is organized every spring.
 More information on application times can be found on the school’s website.

-When you come to Finland to study, the need for a residence permit depends on which country you are a national of.
+When you come to Finland to study, the need for a residence permit depends on which country you are from.
 Foreign students in Finland behind that link there is a lot of information about studying in Finland and coming here to study.

 If you are interested in coming to Finland to study I recommend getting to know different schools and the whole application process.
 That is the first step.